 GDPR states that all cookies – even pseudonymous ones – can be considered personal data if there is any potential to use them to single out or identify an individual.
 This is detailed in Recital 30 of the new law:

 Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.

-Now, you may be wondering if the upcoming legislation sheds any light on how to do it – after all, under existing rules, cookies don’t necessarily require consent.
+Now, you may be wondering if the new legislation sheds any light on how to do it – after all, under existing rules, cookies don’t necessarily require consent.

 It won’t come as a surprise that the understanding of consent and the requirements associated with it have been reinforced and extended.
 Article 4.11 of the new legislation defines consent as:

 […] Any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.